The Twelve Sisters: Thai version

-On the way to the kingdom Phra Rothasen met an old Rshi who gave him a flying horse named Pachi to ride and who gave him hospitality.
+On the way to the kingdom Phra Rothasen met an old Rishi who gave him a flying horse named Pachi to ride and who gave him hospitality.
 While the boy slept the sage altered the meaning of the letter by replacing the words "devour him" with "marry him".

 Thus, when he arrived at the kingdom of the ogres Phra Rothasen went straight to Meri and showed her the letter.
 Meri was surprised and pleased at seeing the virtuous-looking and handsome young man and she fell in love with him, celebrating her wedding with him straight away as directed.

 Meri was a kind-hearted and beautiful lady and Phra Rothasen lived with her very happily for some time, but he remembered his blind mother and aunts who still stayed in the dark cave.
-While showing him the palace, Meri had told Rothasen about certain magic medicines kept in a locked room including Phra Rothasen's mother and aunt's eyes.
+While showing him the palace, Meri had told Rothasen about certain magic medicines kept in a locked room including Phra Rothasen's mother and aunts’ eyes.
 Then he made a plan to get Meri to sleep by making her drink wine and take the eyes for his mother and aunts.
 Thus one night, after Meri was sleeping, Phra Rothasen stole many medicines and the eyes from the locked room.
 Meri woke up and looked for her husband but she saw him far away riding his flying horse.
 She suddenly grew into a giant and followed Phra Rothasen crying and calling him with a loud voice.
 To stop her, Phra Rothasen threw a magic branch that turned the space between them into a deep lake and a high mountain.
 Seeing her husband escape from her Meri wailed in despair, asking him to stop.
 Phra Rothasen was moved by her sad screams and replied that he will back after he finished his urgent mission.
 Then Phra Rothasen flew away and left Meri with a broken heart crying bitterly at the shore of the lake.